elixir-grpc/grpc-reflection/README.md

 ## Protobuf Version Support

-This utility currently only supports proto3.
-It does not support some of the features of proto2, including extensions.
+This module is more thoroughly tested with proto3, but it has some testing with proto2.
+In either case feedback is appreciated as we approach full proto support in this module.

 ## Application Support

-This is **not** an exhaustive list
+This is **not** an exhaustive list, contributions are appreciated.

 | Application  | Reflection version required |
 | ------------- | ------------- |